srijeetaM/A-DTM/README.md

 └── <b>dag_structure</b> (Folder containing the structure of each task in the task set .)
 └── <b>output</b> (Folder containing all the output of the framework.)
     ├── <b>log</b> (Folder containing log files generated as a result of running the framework.)
-    ├── <b>temperature</b> (Folder containing thermal data of the platform obtained from the thermal sensors while running each OpenCL task.)
+    ├── <b>temperature</b> (Folder containing thermal data of the platform obtained from the thermal sensors per hyper-period.)
     ├── <b>time</b> (Folder containing latency details of each OpenCL task.)
     ├── <b>output</b> (Folder containing data dump outputs after execution of individual OpenCL kernels )
   </code>